top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in GP.
+You are a doctor working in family medicine.
 Your next patient is 65-year-old Sandra Cook, a retired primary school teacher presenting with a cough.
 Please take a history and perform a relevant examination.

 Patient History: